 - Copper (0.1-0.4%): Most often found as a residual agent in steels, copper is also added to produce precipitation hardening properties and increase corrosion resistance.

 - Lead: Although virtually insoluble in liquid or solid steel, lead is sometimes added to carbon steels via mechanical dispersion during pouring in order to improve machinability.

 - Manganese (0.25-13%): Increases strength at high temperatures by eliminating the formation of iron sulfides.
 Manganese also improves hardenability, ductility and wear resistance.
 Like nickel, manganese is an austenite forming element and can be used in the AISI 200 Series of Austenitic stainless steels as a substitute for nickel.

 - Molybdenum (0.2-5.0%): Found in small quantities in stainless steels, molybdenum increases hardenability and strength, particularly at high temperatures.
 Often used in chromium-nickel austenitic steels, molybdenum protects against pitting corrosion caused by chlorides and sulfur chemicals.

 - Nickel (2-20%): Another alloying element critical to stainless steels, nickel is added at over 8% content to high chromium stainless steel.
 Nickel increases strength, impact strength and toughness, while also improving resistance to oxidization and corrosion.
 It also increases toughness at low temperatures when added in small amounts.

-- Niobium: Has the benefit of stabilizing carbon by forming hard carbides and, so, is often found in high-temperature steels.
-In small amounts, niobium can significantly increase the yield strength and, to a lesser degree, the tensile strength of steels as well as have a moderate precipitation strengthening the effect.
+- Niobium: Has the benefit of stabilizing carbon by forming hard carbides and is often found in high-temperature steels.
+In small amounts, niobium can significantly increase the yield strength and, to a lesser degree, the tensile strength of steels as well as have moderate precipitation strengthening the effect.

 - Nitrogen: Increases the austenitic stability of stainless steels and improves yield strength in such steels.